emersonwood/KINWebBrowser/README.md

 Changes in Fork
 ------------------------
-* Removes the web page title substring that would cause the character to be cut off.
+* The url in the navbar title would cut off the last character; this has been fixed.

 Features
 ------------------------